 Mauricio Martins, MD PhD

-Faculty of Psychology, University of Vienna
+Center for Psychology, University of Porto

 Historical Psychology; Computational Social Science; Cognitive Neuroscience